The 10 Largest Dams in India | Largest dams in indiaSpirit Bohemian

 Also built on the Cauvery river, the Krishna Sagar Dam is located in Karnataka, near Mysore.
 The structure is not only known for its capacity to generate massive amounts of hydroelectricity and irrigation water but is also famed for housing the Brindavan Gardens — one of the most frequented tourist spots in India.

 Well, this ends our list.
-We can add several other names to this catalog.
+We can add several other names to this catalogue.
 But here, we have tried to cover only the 5 biggest dams in India.
 Hope it helps!